couchbase-examples/java-springdata-quickstart/README.md

 > _from config/CouchbaseConfiguration.java_

-This default configuration assumes that you have a locally running Couchbae server and use a standard administrative login and password for demonstration purposes.
+This configuration uses modern Spring Boot 3.5+ properties and automatically loads environment variables from `.env` files for local development.
+The configuration assumes you have either a locally running Couchbase server or a Couchbase Capella cluster.

 Applications deployed to production or staging environments should use less privileged credentials created using [Role-Based Access Control](https://docs.couchbase.com/go-sdk/current/concept-docs/rbac.html).
 Please refer to [Managing Connections using the Java SDK with Couchbase Server](https://docs.couchbase.com/java-sdk/current/howtos/managing-connections.html) for more information on Capella and local cluster connections.